FibreFoX/javafx-gradle-plugin/README.md

 Bugfixes:
 * reverted the idea of registering the real tasks after project-evaluation, only add ant-javafx.jar after project-evaluation (fixes issue #31)

+Enhancements:
+* implemented some functional tests, mostly using the example-projects as test-projects (running against Gradle 2.10 and Gradle 3.0)
+* added example project: windows installer with license
+* added example project: debian installer with license